sammcj/quant/README.md

 Open `quantisation-dashboard.html` in a web browser to view the interactive visualisations.

+### Perplexity vs Compression Chart

+This chart illustrates the relationship between model compression and perplexity increase.
+It aims to help understand how different quantisation levels affect model quality and size reduction.

+### Quantisation Spectrum Heatmap

+This table provides a quick overview of various quantisation types, their relative sizes, qualities, and performance characteristics on different hardware (CUDA and Metal).
+It's for quickly comparing different quantisation options at a glance.

+### Quantisation Sweet Spots

+This table helps to identify the optimal quantisation level for different model sizes and VRAM constraints.
+It's useful for those working with specific hardware limitations.

+### Quantisation Efficiency

+These charts dive deeper into the efficiency of quantisation across different model sizes.
+They show how perplexity increase per GB saved changes with model size and quantisation.

+### Decision Tree

+This visual guide helps users navigate the decision-making process for selecting the most appropriate quantisation level based on their priorities (quality vs. size) and hardware constraints.

 ### Building

 To build the dashboard, run the following command: